Camp Noah (Offices in St. Paul with camps nationwide)

 YASC provides you a space to grow personally by living in community with other young leaders, exploring together your direction, calling and future action in the world.

 Named to the 2018 national class of Service Programs that Change the World

 Compassion in Action

 Your service as a UCC Disaster Recovery Volunteer helps people rebuild their physical homes and is an act of presence that demonstrates the commitment to walk beside people as they seek to rebuild their lives.
 Together, we can be the body of Christ in the world.
 UCC Disaster Ministries has arranged the following opportunities for mission groups to help homeowners in the intermediate and long-term recovery process.

 Serve as a group or as an individual for week-long periods.

 Disaster Sites Accepting Volunteers

 Volunteers are being recruited now to help repair and rebuild homes in the Florida Panhandle.
 Hurricane Michael caused extensive damage when it made landfall there as a Category 4 storm in October 2018.
 The storm's heavy rain, high winds, and extreme storm surges caused massive destruction in its path and spawned numerous tornadoes.
-Work will be in Bay and Washington counties, which suffered significant home, crop and tree damage.
-The work will be a variety.
-Roofing is a number one priority as the rainy season is underway in Florida.
+Work is in Bay and Washington counties, which suffered significant home, crop and tree damage.
+The work is a variety.
+Roofing is a number one priority.
 All skill levels of volunteers are accepted.
-Groups will be matched up with work that is suitable to their talents.
+Groups are matched up with work that is suitable to their talents.
 Click here for more information and to volunteer.

 Puerto Rico (Hurricanes Irma and Maria)